 It Can Help You Can Save Money

-Fixing minor issues will save you a big repair bill later, but what a home inspector spots can save you money in more ways than a repair bill.
+Fixing minor issues will save you a big repair bill later.
+However, what a home inspector spots can save you money in more ways than a repair bill.
 Air leaks in your windows and doors can cost you a larger energy bill and make your air conditioner run harder, leading to your unit needing repairs.
 Little things like this can add up, and if they are fixed, they can save you money on your energy costs.

 Spotting Safety Issues